Paul and Empire – Romans 13:1-7

 The Wretched Man

-The problem, for Cranfield, in accepting either the first or seventh option is that they present a dark view of the Christian life, and one that seems to be incompatible with the concept of the believer’s liberation from sin as presented in 6:6, 14, 17, 22, and 8:2.
+The problem, for Cranfield, in accepting either the first or seventh option is that they present a dark view of the Christian life and one that seems to be incompatible with the concept of the believer’s liberation from sin as presented in 6:6, 14, 17, 22, and 8:2.
 But it is important to understand that the very fact that there is a struggle indicates that the Spirit of God is present in the writer’s life, for without the Spirit he will never realize that he is in sin and struggle to remove himself from that state.
 He observes it is “relatively unimportant” that we choose between the first or seventh option since they are virtually the same thing.
-If it is autobiographical then Paul, as a very mature Christian struggled with sin.
+If it is autobiographical, then Paul struggled with sin as a very mature Christian.
 Is that possible?
-While we might think a mature Christian has risen above the wretched struggle, that is simply not the case.
+While we might think a mature Christian has risen above the wretched struggle, that is not true.

 What is the significance of this passage to the believer?
-We can learn from this passage, it is clear that if Paul himself struggled with sin, then we should realize that we too will struggle with sin In fact, I think there is more danger in “not struggling” than being contented in your walk with God.
+We can learn from this passage that it is clear that if Paul himself struggled with sin, then we should realize that we, too, will struggle with sin.
+In fact, I think there is more danger in “not struggling” than being content in your walk with God.

 The sin of complacency is far more dangerous than we might think.